GAM-team/GAM/docs/Chrome-Policies.md

     FALSE: Never offer translation.
     TRUE: Always offer translation.

+chrome.devices.managedguest.TrashEnabled: Trashed files.
+  trashEnabled: TYPE_BOOL
+    true: Allow files to be sent to the Trash bin in the Files app.
+    false: Do not allow files to be sent to the Trash bin in the Files app.

 chrome.devices.managedguest.UnifiedDesktop: Unified Desktop (BETA).
   unifiedDesktopEnabledByDefault: TYPE_BOOL
     true: Make Unified Desktop mode available to user.